on February 18th, 2020 (JST) current information.

 Currency and Exchange Rate

-The unit of currency is the Euro (abbreviated as €, EURO, or EUR), which is divided into cents.
-They are read in German as Euro and cent. €1 is 100 Cent, approx. JPY121 (as of January 2020).
+The unit of currency is the Euro (written as €, EURO, or EUR), which is divided into cents.
+They are read in French as Euro and centime. €1 is 100 cent, approx. JPY121 (as of January 2020).

 There are seven denominations of banknotes: €500, €200, €100, €50, €20, €10, and €5.
 There are eight types of coins: €2, €1, 50 cent, 20 cent, 10 cent, 5 cent, 2 cent, and 1 cent.